Von Dutch (song): Addison Rae and A. G. Cook remix

-On 22 March 2024, XCX released a remix of "Von Dutch", which featured additional vocal contributions from Addison Rae and updated production from English producer and XCX's longtime collaborator A. G. Cook.
+On 22 March 2024, XCX released a remix of "Von Dutch", which featured additional vocal contributions from American singer Addison Rae and updated production from English producer and longtime collaborator A. G. Cook.
 The song was released as the first promotional single from the Brat remix album, Brat and It's Completely Different but Also Still Brat.
 The remix marked the second time XCX and Rae have collaborated, after the song "2 Die 4", which appeared on Rae's extended play, AR.